lukasgarbas/mask-rcnn-traffic/README.md

 # Setting up a pre-trained model

 Mask R-CNN was trained on [COCO dataset] which includes 80 different classes.
-For this project I only needed seven of them.
-You can find the code how to load your pre-trained weights in process_video.py.
+For this project, I only needed seven of them.
+You can find the code on how to load your pre-trained weights in process_video.py.
 The result with detected objects will first be stored as a video file.
-Here are some examples how pre-trained coco weights perform:
+Here are some examples of how pre-trained coco weights perform:

 <img src="assets/image_test_mp.jpg" alt="image_test" width="600"/>

-For comparison, this Mask R-CNN model with one of Tensorflow models from [Tensorflow Object Detection API]
+For comparison: Mask R-CNN and one of Tensorflow models from [Tensorflow Object Detection API]

 - mask_rcnn_inception_v2_coco (Tensorflow)